-Lactic acid and niacinamide are two skin favourites, there’s no denying how effective they are at combating fine lines, wrinkles, and a dull looking complexion.
+Lactic acid and niacinamide are two skin favourites that are highly effective at combating fine lines, wrinkles, and a dull looking complexion.
 But is it possible to use them together, or do they require a little more thought before applying them?

-Not to worry things will make a lot more sense by the end of today’s blog post so stay tuned!
+Before you panic, don't worry as things will make a lot more sense by the end of today’s blog post so stay tuned!
 Not forgetting of course that if you have any questions come and follow Procoal’s Instagram, you can find me in there!

 What is Lactic Acid?

-One of the lesser known AHAs, Lactic acid is derived from soured milk and fruit sugars.
+One of the lesser known and used AHAs, compared to glycolic acid, lactic acid is derived from soured milk and fruit sugars.
 With a larger molecular size, it is unable to penetrate too far into the skin to cause irritation.
 It will work on the outer surface of the skin ridding it of dead skin cell build-up and impurities that can often clog the pores leaving the skin congested.
 It also contains unique humectant traits ensuring it can improve the skin’s natural moisture factor.
 This results in the skin having the ability to protect itself from environmental aggressors and free racial damage, such a pollution and UV rays.
 Check out our dedicated blog post about lactic acid for more information on this clever exfoliant.

 What is Niacinamide?